 Base salary is used to recognize the experience, skills, knowledge and responsibilities required of the executive officers in their roles.
-When establishing the 2022 base salaries of the executive officers other than the Chief Executive Officer, the Compensation Committee and our Chief Executive Officer considered a number of factors, including the seniority of the individual, the functional role of the position, the level of the individual's responsibility, the historical base salary of the individual, the terms of the individual's employment agreement and the recommendations from the Chief Executive Officer.
+When establishing the 2023 base salaries of the executive officers other than the Chief Executive Officer, the Compensation Committee and our Chief Executive Officer considered a number of factors, including the seniority of the individual, the functional role of the position, the level of the individual's responsibility, the historical base salary of the individual, the terms of the individual's employment agreement and the recommendations from the Chief Executive Officer.
 The Compensation Committee considered these same factors in establishing the base salary of the Chief Executive Officer, as well as additional factors such as the Chief Executive Officer's industry experience and profile.
 In addition, the Compensation Committee considered competitive market practices with respect to these salaries based on the Compensation Committee members' knowledge of the market and publicly-available data on certain competitor companies provided by management, although it did not set base salaries according to specific benchmarking standards.

 The salaries of the executive officers are reviewed on an annual basis, as well as at the time of promotion or other changes in responsibilities, and modified for merit, the general performance of the Company, the executive's success in meeting or exceeding individual performance objectives and if significant corporate goals were achieved.
 If necessary, the Compensation Committee also reviews base salaries with market levels for the same positions in the companies of similar size to the Company.
 The terms of the employment agreements with the executive officers are also considered in the annual salary review process.
 In addition, the Compensation Committee also evaluates the performance of the Company and general market conditions.
+See the Summary of Compensation Table regarding disclosure of current and prior fiscal years base salary comparison.